 Factor VIII and IX concentrates can be divided into two categories:

-Genetically engineered (recombinant) factor VIII is the clotting factor concentrate used by Canadians with hemophilia A. It has been the product of choice since being introduced in 1993.
-The brand names used in Canada are Kogenate®FS, Advate®, Helixate®FS and Xyntha®.
+Genetically engineered (recombinant) factor VIII is the clotting factor concentrate used by most Canadians with hemophilia A. It has been the product of choice since being introduced in 1993.
+The brand names used in Canada are Advate®, Kogenate®FS and Xyntha®.
+In Quebec, Eloctate®, an extended half-life product, was introduced in 2015 for patients with specific needs.

 Plasma-derived factor IX is also used by Canadians with hemophilia B. The brand name used in Canada is ImmunineVH®.